 But do you have a specific question that you want to ask?

 Now is the time to ask those questions and get some help.

 For me, genealogy conferences are a lot like gathering information about your family tree.

 You can find out so many details about your ancestors that you can get so overwhelmed with it all.

 And the same can be said about what you can learn from the sessions that you can attend.
 You don’t want to fill your brain with everything otherwise you will get exhausted.

 Who knows you may even find a relative there as well.
-Everyone these days it seems is interested in their genealogy so it is possible to meet a distant cousins at these events.
+Everyone these days seems to be interested in their genealogy so it is possible to meet a distant cousin at these events.